 - Measuring customer journeys instead of touchpoints.
 Cross-industry research has demonstrated that journeys—or the customer’s end-to-end experience of buying a product or service—tend to predict overall satisfaction much more accurately than customer satisfaction with individual touchpoints.
 In fact, the end-to-end customer-experience metric predicts overall satisfaction and willingness to recommend twice as accurately as touchpoints do.

 - Using imputed importance to analyze survey responses.
 While it might seem logical to ask customers directly what matters to them, we find that imputed importance predicts overall satisfaction much more accurately.
 To define what matters in this way, organizations first analyze which journeys are most important for overall satisfaction and which elements of those journeys (such as courtesy or speed of service) predict overall satisfaction best.
-Then, within a journey, techniques like Johnson relative weights and other regression analyses can identify the areas most likely to improve overall satisfaction.
+Then, within a journey, techniques like Johnson relative weights2 and other regression analyses can identify the areas most likely to improve overall satisfaction.

 These methods allow companies to take a targeted, hypothesis-driven approach to a customer-experience transformation.
 They can then determine what matters overall by combining imputed importance, the number of customers touched, the priority level of the customer segments involved, and alignment with broader strategic objectives.
 It is critical to couple these statistical techniques with ethnographic research to build a fuller picture of “what matters,” especially in settings where statistical techniques may come up short.

 From our research we see that the customer journeys that matter vary notably across frequent and infrequent travelers.
-Items such as “travel inspiration”—such as destination and flight searches as part of pre-trip planning—and the arrival process matter more to frequent travelers.
-By contrast, the way some airlines perform on boarding and inflight service matters more to infrequent ones, who in general are less satisfied (Exhibit 2).
+Items such as “travel inspiration”—such as destination and flight searches as part of pre-trip planning—and the arrival process matter more to frequent travelers.3 By contrast, the way some airlines perform on boarding and inflight service matters more to infrequent ones, who in general are less satisfied (Exhibit 2).

 Sometimes, customer-experience transformations collapse even when executives have correctly determined what matters to customers, defined a good target, articulated a clear link to value, and provided strong support.
 In these cases, the culprit is often a loss of momentum from a project’s failure to have an impact in the short term.